Onshape is built on a cloud-based architecture which has two primary and distinct advantages:

 Vivaldi browsers will work with Onshape, however, you need to disable "Allow Gestures" in your browser Mouse settings as this setting conflicts with Onshape's mouse settings.

 Onshape requires WebGL.
-To ensure that you are taking advantage of the highest performing configuration, first update your graphics drivers to the most recent version from the and manufacturer and make sure your preferred browser has WebGL enabled.
+To ensure that you are taking advantage of the highest performing configuration, first update your graphics drivers to the most recent version from the manufacturer and make sure your preferred browser has WebGL enabled.
 Most modern browsers enable it by default, but certain hardware or graphics driver configurations will turn it off.
-If you see an error in Onshape (“It looks like your browser doesn’t have WebGL enable”, or “Rats!
+If you see an error in Onshape (“It looks like your browser doesn’t have WebGL enabled”, or “Rats!
 WebGL hit a snag.”) or the browser compatibility (opens in new tab) check page says WebGL is disabled, try the following steps in your browser of choice.

 Some graphics cards are blacklisted because of poor WebGL support.
 A list is available at https://www.khronos.org/webgl/wiki/BlacklistsAndWhitelists (opens in new tab) and steps are listed below to override the blacklist in Chrome and Firefox.
 Legacy operating systems, such as Windows XP, can lack modern driver and browser support, and hence may not run Onshape, even with these work-arounds.